 Let us know!
 Many of the features exist today because users like you asked for them.
-To make a feature request, you can either email the tcpreplay-users mailing list (see above) or fill out the feature request form on the tcpreplay SourceForge website.
+To make a feature request, email the tcpreplay-users mailing list (see above).

 2.4 I've written a patch for tcpreplay, how can I submit it?